alirenco/Python-API-Analysis-and-GMaps/README.md

 Author: Alisha Coffey
 ------------

 Analysis of data from an API about weather from locations around the world.
-Also, identifying ideal vacation spots based on weather preferences
+Also, identifying ideal vacation spots based on weather preferences.
+Maps with heat signatures and markers were generated with the Google maps Python module, gmaps.